Maximal Correlation Secrecy: Proof of the results

-\end{IEEEproof} Consider the following elementary result relating maximal correlation and the $\chi^{2}$-divergence between the joint pmf and the product of the marginal pmfs, also known as $\chi^{2}$ measure of correlation.
-We include the proof for the sake of completeness. \begin{lem} Let $(X,Y)\sim p(x,y)$ be discrete random variables with marginals $p(x)$ and $p(y)$.
+Next we state a result relating maximal correlation and the $\chi^{2}$-divergence between the joint pmf and the product of the marginal pmfs, also known as $\chi^{2}$ measure of correlation which follows directly from~\cite{Calmon2013inference}. \begin{lem} Let $(X,Y)\sim p(x,y)$ be discrete random variables with marginals $p(x)$ and $p(y)$.
 Then,{

 } where{